GTA 5 cheats: codes and phone numbers for PS4, Xbox One and PC

 Looking for GTA 5 cheats to help you take your Grand Theft Auto experience to the next level?
 Then you're in the right place.

-It's been almost a decade since Grand Theft Auto 5 was first released and while Rockstar Games' open-world playground remains extremely popular, with regular updates rolled out, utilizing GTA 5's many cheats has become a great way of mixing things up a little.
-Whether you want to take Los Santos to new heights with low gravity or use explosive fists to punch your adversaries into oblivion, GTA 5 cheats are a sure-fire way to make the game more interesting (read: fun).
+It's been almost a decade since Grand Theft Auto 5 was first released, and while Rockstar Games' open-world playground remains extremely popular, with regular updates rolled out, GTA 5's many cheats are a great way of mixing things up a little.
+Whether you want to take Los Santos to new heights with low gravity or use explosive fists to punch your adversaries into oblivion, cheats are a sure-fire way to make the game more interesting (read: fun).

 The best part is, activating GTA 5 cheats - much like in previous GTA games - is pretty straightforward.
 GTA 5 cheats on PS4 and Xbox One simply consist of patterned button inputs (though some may not be as memorable as the “left, down, right, up, left, down, right, up” pattern from San Andreas).
 PC cheats are even more straightforward, simply requiring you to press a key on your keyboard and type a word.
 That's right, endless possibilities, in no time at all.